 Employment Outlook for Nail Technicians

-According to the BLS, job openings for manicurists and pedicurists were projected to grow 16% between 2012 and 2022.
+According to the BLS, job openings for manicurists and pedicurists were projected to grow 10% between 2018 and 2028.
 The steady growth of nail salons and full-service spas, as well as mobile services, was a major reason for this growth.
-The BLS also reported that as of May 2013, the median annual salary for manicurists and pedicurists was $19,340, or $9.30 an hour.
+The BLS also reported that as of May 2018, the median annual salary for manicurists and pedicurists was $24,330.